It’s common knowledge that everything is bigger in Texas. And the same goes for its flea markets and antique fairs.

 #2 Flea Markets in Texas: First Monday Trade Days – Canton

 Don’t be fooled by the name, this flea market doesn’t actually take place on a Monday.
-In fact it happens on the weekend before the first Monday of every month.
-First Monday Trade Days is one of the oldest flea markets in the United States.
+In fact, it happens on the weekend before the first Monday of every month.
+First Monday Trade Days are one of the oldest flea markets in the United States.

 One really does need four days to explore all of the vintage goodies that are on offer in Canton.
 Over 6,000 vendors are scattered across an impressive 28 miles of land, attracting over 300,000 eager antique enthusiasts.

 A special guide is printed for each edition of the First Monday Trade Days, which we highly recommend that people buy.
-Diving head first into this shopping labyrinth without a plan or compass is risky business, even for hardcore flea market frequenters.
+When heading to the Canton flea market, diving headfirst into this shopping labyrinth without a plan or compass is a risky business, even for hardcore flea market frequenters.
 However, we can think of worse places to be lost than surrounded by retro home-ware and accessories.
+The First Monday Trade Days market in Canton definitely deserves to be included in your busy calendars.

 Where: 1st Monday Lane 800, TX US